Parent PLUS Loan

 Steps to Apply

-Your son or daughter must have completed the FAFSA, using A-B Tech's school code 004033.
-The student should watch their student email and provide any further documentation that A-B Tech requests.
+Your child must have completed the FAFSA, using A-B Tech's school code 004033.
+The student should watch their student email account and provide any further documentation that A-B Tech requests.
+Detailed instructions are available in our FAFSA and How to Apply for Financial Aid article.

-- Complete a Parent Loan Request Form for the correct year.
+- Complete a Direct PLUS Loan Worksheet for the correct year

-The Parent Loan Request Form is available at abtech.edu/financial-aid under "Financial Aid Forms."
+The Direct PLUS Loan Worksheet is available at abtech.edu/financial-aid under "Forms and Resources."
 It will ask for the requested amount and allow you to certify whether any excess funds should be sent to the student or the parent.

 If you (the parent) choose to have the excess funds disbursed to you, a paper check will be mailed to you.
-If you choose to have excess funds disbursed to the student, the loan funds will be disbursed through Higher One in the same way as the regular financial aid disbursement.
+If you choose to have excess funds disbursed to the student, the loan funds will be disbursed through the preference set up with BankMobile in the same way as the regular financial aid disbursement.

 Interest Rate and Fee Information

-Information on current interest rates and loan fees is available here.
+Information on current interest rates and loan fees is available on the Federal Student Aid website.

 Key Words: Parent Plus Loan, PLUS, parent, direct loan, loan